george-kpai/springboot-todoapp/README.md

 ## Why are we doing this?
 ### This project helps solidy our knowledge of Java Spring Boot for Backend Applications.
-### This Application is a Simple TODO Application however 2 Database Tables were used with a Foreign Key Relationship.
+### This Application is a Simple TODO Application.
+However 2 Database Tables were used with a Foreign Key Relationship.
-### This is a bit more advanced than a scenario where only database table was used to persist the Database Entities.
+### This is a bit more advanced than a scenario where only database table is used to persist the Database Entities.
 ### This skills demonstarted in this project are applicable & transferable to larger projects with multiple tables & complex joins.